satanasov/phpbbgallery/README.md

 ## Installation

-This ext installs as evry other phpBB extension:
+This ext installs as every other phpBB extension:

  - Clone the repo to ext folder OR download the zip file and copy phpbbgallery to your ext folder
  - Go to ACP -> Customise -> Manage extensions